CLF78/NSMASR-v2/README.md

 ### Notes

 * The scripts automatically place the compiled binaries into the default Dolphin folders for the respective OSes.
-Edit them to match your own folder structure or remove them altogether if you don't like them;
+Edit them to match your own folder structure or remove them altogether if you don't like that;
 * The `game` build script accepts a list of regions (separated by ";" on Windows and by " " on Mac/Linux) to compile the code to.
-If no regions are given, the code will be compiled for all of them.
+If no regions are given, the code will be compiled for every region.
 The list is as follows:
     - P1 = EU v1;
     - P2 = EU v2;
     - E1 = US v1;